 - In a large heavy bottom skillet, heat the vegetable oil over medium high heat.
 Once hot, add the kale and sauté over medium high heat until wilted, about 5-6 minutes.
 Season with salt and carefully remove the kale and transfer to a medium bowl.

 - In the same heavy bottom skillet, add the ground chicken and chopped mushrooms and using the back of a wooden spoon, break the chicken apart and let cook until no pink remains on the chicken and the mushrooms are caramelized, about 10-12 minutes.
-Once cooked, add the kale mixture back in The Blend and stir to combine.
+Once cooked, add the kale mixture back in and stir to combine.

 - Once everything is back into the skillet, add the garlic and green onions and sauté for 1 minute until fragrant.
 Add the soy sauce, sambal oleek and brown sugar and stir to combine.
 Season with salt as needed and reduce heat to low and simmer until ready to use.
-Add in the kale and toss to combine.

 - Place the water, coconut milk, sugar and salt in a medium saucepan, and warm over medium-high heat until the mixture starts to simmer.
 Add the rice and bring back to a low simmer.
 Cover the pot with lid, then reduce the heat to low.
 Cook, undisturbed, for about 15 minutes, then turn off the heat and let the rice steam for another 5 to 10 minutes.
 Uncover, fluff, and season with the zest and juice of 1 lime.